Marseille wins to keep slim title hopes alive

 Marseille went straight up the other end and striker Andre-Pierre Gignac forced `keeper Fabien Audard into a great save with a stinging shot that was heading for the bottom corner.

 Gignac was involved in the goal, slipping a clever pass to Andre Ayew, whose shot was well saved by Audard.
 The loose ball fell to Valbuena lurking just outside the penalty area and his strike flew into the net.

 "It found the bottom corner,'' Valbuena said.
 "You have to be accurate as there are always a lot of players around.''

-Lorient pushed back hard, as Mandanda made a brilliant leaping save to his right to keep out Maxime Barthelme's swerving shot in the 72nd, and Barthelme hit the crossbar a minute later.
+Mandanda made a brilliant leaping save to his right to keep out Maxime Barthelme's swerving shot in the 72nd, and Barthelme hit the crossbar a minute later as Lorient pushed hard.

-Nice faces last-place Troyes in Sunday's other game.
+Lyon hosts Saint-Etienne in their fierce local derby and Nice faces last-place Troyes in Sunday's other games.